 sentence or have the charge reduced.

 Since the fall of his

 Uncle’s empire he tried to cash in on his relations by organizing

 “social” clubs in the Bronx and shaking down businesses for protection

 As the clock struck midnight ushering in Christmas Eve

 1933 Volk entered a Bronx candy shop and spoke with the proprietor for a

 back towards the store.
-Five shots rang out and Volk dropped.
+Then he heard five shots ring out and saw Volk

 Waxey’s nephew was rushed to the hospital where, even